shinich39/expo-pdf-pdf/README.md

 # expo-pdf-pdf

-Extract images from PDF in expo.
+Extract page to images from PDF in expo.

 ## Getting Started